 Membership into any affinity group is open to all registered MCU students.
-MCU, nor affinity groups at MCU, allow discrimination on the basis of race, color, religion, national. origin, sex, age, or handicap in admission or access to our programs and activities as required by federal laws (Title VI, Title IX, and Section 504) as well as state laws and regulations.
+MCU, nor affinity groups at MCU, does not allow discrimination or harassment by or toward faculty, preceptors, staff, students, or affiliates based on their actual, implied, or perceived: race; color; national or ethnic origin or ancestry; religion or creed; sex, gender, gender identity, or expression, including transgender identity; sexual orientation; marital status; familial status; age; disability; genetic information; or any other protected category under federal, (Title VI, Title IX, and Section 504) as well as state laws and regulations.
 MCU students agree that as a member of a Student Affinity Group (SAG) will never participate in the exclusion, discrimination, or harassment of any student, staff, or faculty based on the descriptions of persons outlined in this section.
-Violation of this policy will result in immediate removal from all student activities at MCU as well as other disciplinary action up to and including expulsion.
+Violation of this policy will result in immediate removal from all student activities at MCU as well as other disciplinary action up to and including expulsion